opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 Whats next?
 ===========

-Read the :ref:`Android_Binary_Package_with_NDK` tutorial to learn how add native OpenCV code to your Android project.
+Read the :ref:`Android_Binary_Package_with_NDK` tutorial to learn how to add native OpenCV code to your Android project.